mwpowellhtx/ServiceProcess.Extensions/README.md

   * I like to use [NDesk.Options](http://www.ndesk.org/Options), for instance, but this should not be a dependency for a Service-Extensions library, per se.
-Yes, at the application level; no, at the extensions level.
+Yes, at an application level; no, at an Extensions level.

 #### Run Hooks